 What types of medicines are used to treat nonmelanoma skin cancer?

-The most common medicines used are:
+The most common medicines used for topical chemotherapy are:

 Imiquimod.
 This stimulates the immune system to treat basal cell cancer.